techGIAN/PathletRL/README.md

 ## Citation

-If you like our work or if you plan to use it, please cite our work with the following Bibtex format:
+If you like our work or if you plan to use it, please cite our work with the following BibTeX format:

 ```
 @INPROCEEDINGS{alix2023pathletrl,